DeniyiBams/Lead-Tracker-Extension/README.md

-An extension used to save links for easy access whenever needed.
+An extension used to save links for easy access whenever needed and also saves tab links using chrome API